Residents clear trees, assess damage from southern storms

 In Mississippi, fallen trees and limbs closed a stretch of highway for hours in Newton County.

 Several tornadoes are expected across a large part of the South on Wednesday, the national Storm Prediction Center said.

+“The atmosphere will be primed again for more severe storms as we go through Wednesday,” said Jared Guyer, a forecaster at the Storm Prediction Center in Norman, Oklahoma.

 Parts of Georgia, Alabama and Tennessee will be at greatest risk of severe weather.
 That area of heightened risk includes several large cities, including Atlanta; Birmingham, Alabama; and Knoxville, Tennessee.